AnirudhG07/cheatshh/README.md

 # Contributing

 I would love to take contributions from the community!
 If you have suggestions for new cheatsheets, improvements to existing ones, or bug fixes, please feel free to submit a pull request.
+### Contribution Guidelines
+1) For contribution of a library, it should have a suitable folder name(max 3 words) with commands.json and groups.json, similar to the format in other libraries.
+The `group` field should be "yes", `bookmark` field should be "no".
+2) For bug fixes, it will be great if you could discuss first in Issues before directly putting a PR.
+3) It would be great to publish this in other package managers.
+So I would request help for publishing to different package managers.